-For the past 20 years the GAC has done nothing to cultivate privacy protection, nor has it established a data protection authority working group.
-Yes, we have asked.
-The GAC has been active in defending intellectual property rights at the cost of registrants’ rights.
-The GAC has not made any move in favour of WHOIS privacy, nor apparently does it have the relevant expertise to do so, setting aside the Council of Europe who have observer status, and the potential for data protection experts from the European Commission to participate.
+For the past 20 years the GAC has done very little to cultivate privacy protection, nor has it established a data protection authority working group.
+The GAC has been active in defending intellectual property rights at the cost of registrants’ rights, but . has not made any move in favour of WHOIS privacy.
+At the present time it does not appear to have the relevant expertise to do so, setting aside the Council of Europe who have observer status, and the potential for data protection experts from the European Commission to participate.
 Visits from privacy experts and data protection authorities have been organized by our own stakeholder group, the NCSG, or as recently happened in Copenhagen (March 2017) by the Council of Europe Data Protection Directorate.
+For these reasons, we respectfully suggest that the scope of their activity in the tiered access be limited to the identification of law enforcement agencies, where they certainly have the expertise.

 Once this access regime is figured out, it will be important that law enforcement agencies who are accredited to access data do not use it to stifle human rights, particularly freedom of expression and political assembly.
 These are difficult discussions that have taken place over many years at such fora as the Council of Europe’s Cybercrime (Budapest) Convention working group, and we would be remiss if ICANN set up a system that bypassed the national due process standards each country follows.
 We understand the problems with the current Mutual Legal Assistance Treaty process, but those problems reflect the reality of due diligence.
 ICANN should not stand in as a workaround for these intractable discussions.

-A small group of expert community members that can work with the GAC might be a better way to come up with a tiered access system before the law comes into effect.

 GDPR vs Global Data Protection Laws